-Stroll historic downtown Whitefish
+Stroll Historic Downtown Whitefish

-Downtown Whitefish, Montana is quaint and compact which makes exploring by foot a top thing to do any time of year.
-Central Avenue is where you’ll want to start and you’ll find an array of boutique and souvenir shops plus cafes, restaurants and art galleries for browsing or buying.
+Downtown Whitefish, Montana is charming and compact which makes exploring by foot one of the top Whitefish things to do any time of year.
+Central Avenue is where you’ll want to start.
+You’ll find an array of boutique and souvenir shops plus cafes, restaurants and art galleries for browsing or buying.

-Visit the historic Whitefish Depot Train Station
+Visit the Historic Whitefish Depot Train Station

 The Whitefish Depot Train Station is well over 100 years old and is still in full use.
 In fact, it’s the busiest train station in Montana with an average of 180 people per day coming and going by Amtrak train.
-This photo-worthy Tudor style building is also home to a free museum, run by the Stumptown Historical Society.
+This photo-worthy Tudor-style building is also home to a free museum, run by the Stumptown Historical Society.
 It displays the history of Whitefish and some artifacts from the indigenous peoples.

 Interesting fact: Whitefish was once known as Stumptown after railroad workers cleared trees for the train to come through leaving stumps everywhere.